 11 Secrets Arby's Doesn't Want You to Know

 However, it's worth noting the secrets of fast-food chains, whether it's to save a few bucks or keep our expectations in check.
 Not to turn you off to your favorite takeout, but here are some secrets Arby's probably would like to keep under wraps.
-Plus, if you feel like cooking, try one of these 45+ Best Healthy Copycat Restaurant Recipes.
+Plus, make sure to skip the 7 Worst Fast-Food Sandwiches to Stay Away From Right Now.

 Arby's roast beef comes packaged in a bag.

 I can personally attest to this as my first job was at an Arby's in Nashua, New Hampshire.
 The hot and delicious roast beef is shipped to the franchise, unsliced, in an air-tight bag to keep it fresh.
 Since I worked there, they've changed the process though, according to Mashed—the roast beef is cooked in the bag at the franchise—instead of being pre-cooked.

 A lot of people think that Arby's is meant to be an abbreviation of roast beef, as in "RB."
 That's not actually the case, according to reporting from the Today Show, and Arby's sassy Twitter account.
 The name is actually a nod to the Raffel Brothers, Leroy and Forrest, who founded the Georgia-based fast-food chain in 1964.